Vyshak-Sreedhar/Event_management_dashboard/README.md

-Event Management Dashboard Documentation
+Event Management Dashboard

-Project Overview
+Overview

-The Event Management Dashboard streamlines event creation, attendee management, and task tracking.
-It features a responsive interface, RESTful APIs, and additional features like authentication, progress visualization, and a calendar view for events..
+The Event Management Dashboard is a web-based application designed to streamline the process of organizing and managing events.
+It allows users to:

+Manage Events: Create, read, update, and delete events.

+Manage Attendees: Add attendees, assign them to events, and remove them as needed.

+Track Tasks: Monitor the progress of tasks related to events with visual progress indicators.

+Visualize Events: Display events on a calendar.

+Authentication: Secure access to the dashboard using login/logout functionality.

 Features